candy-lang/candy/language/language.md

   where <ValueConstraints> {}
 ```

-The behavior of struct type arguments is the same as that of function calls.
+The behavior of named/positional type arguments is the same as that of function calls.

 ## 8. Annotations